 Halbert recognized that a "dual-bank" memory module was cheaper than two "single-bank" memory modules.
 Ex.1006 at 3:32-:41.
-But increasing the number of memory devices would increase the load "that a memory device (or the to drive signals reliably on the bus."
+But increasing the number of memory devices would increase the load "that a memory device (or the controller) sees when it drives the bus ..., this capacitance may make it infeasible to drive signals reliably on the bus."
 Id. at 4:20-:22.